tiny-c/PC

 Instead of braces ({ }), tiny-c uses brackets ([ ]).
 Comments use a single /*, not the paired /* and */.
 Most of the standard C relations and arithmetic operators, like ==, != and <= and +, * etc. work.

-A set of "standard library" functions are available.
+A set of standard library functions is available.
 In the above we see pl (print a string on a new line), ps (print a string), gn (get a number) and gc (get a character).

 char buffer(80)